Leveraging directed causal discovery to detect latent common causes: Methods

 \section{Methods}

-We work in the functional causal model\footnote{Also known as the structural equation model framework.} framework \cite{peters2017elements}.
+We work in the functional causal model framework \citep{peters2017elements}.
 Here, a causal structure corresponds to a directed acyclic graph (DAG) between observed and latent variables, with each variable a deterministic function of its parents and some latent, independent noise term.
+For instance, in Fig.~\ref{bivariate_cases}(a), this means $A=f(u_A)$ and $B=g(A,u_B)$ for deterministic functions $f,g$, while in Fig.~\ref{bivariate_cases}(c) it means $A=f(C,u_A)$ and $B=g(C,u_B)$.
 A causal model corresponds to a DAG, the functions, and a specification of the priors over the latent noise terms.

-The following two Lemmas and Definition play an important role in our method for distinguishing directed from latent common causes.
-We define a causal model with no directed arrows between observed variables \emph{purely common cause}.
-We define two causal models \emph{observationally equivalent} if they are characterised by the same set of distributions over observed variables.
+Hence one can write the observed probability of $A=a$ given $B=b$ as $P(A=a|=b) = \sum_{u| a=f(b, u)} Q(U=u)$ where $f$ is the deterministic function mapping $B$ and the latent noise term $U$ to $A$, and $Q(U)$ is the prior over the latent noise term.
+We will say that two causal models are \emph{observationally equivalent} if they are characterised by the same set of distributions over observed variables.
+Denote the set of distributions over observed variables, which is specified by the functions and latent priors as discussed above, for a particular causal model $M$, by $P_M$.
+Two causal models $M$ and $M'$ are then \emph{observational equivalent} if and only if $P_M=P_M'$.